-Born and raised in Ottawa, Canada, Dale graduated from Carleton University in 1990, where she earned BA Honors and master’s degrees.
+Born and raised in Ottawa, Canada, Dale graduated from Carleton University in 1990, where she earned BA Honors and Master’s degrees.
 She spent the next ten years in the corporate world as an information technology consultant and senior business analyst, where she gained extensive experience in teaching and training adults.

 After moving to the US in 2002, Dale’s focus shifted to working with dogs.
 As with everything she undertakes, Dale immersed herself in all things dog.
 She completed her academic training and then sought out ways to gain practical, hands-on experience with dogs in multiple environments.
 Dale worked in boarding facilities as a Kennel Manager, Playroom Supervisor, and Grooming Assistant.
 She also worked in an AAHA accredited veterinary hospital setting for 3 years.
 Dale was Head Volunteer Trainer for over 4 years at Portsmouth Humane Society (PHS) in Portsmouth, Virginia, an open admission shelter, where she designed and implemented training programs that demonstrated an incredible increase in the adoption rate.
-A staggering 100% of the dogs in her program were adopted out to loving families.
+A staggering 98% of the dogs in her program were adopted out to loving families.
 Dale trained over 400 PHS volunteers in basic canine handling and training skills and implemented a highly successful program based on Karen Pryor’s Bark Free Shelter protocol, that reduced kennel stress.
-She was awarded Trainer of the Year in 2012 in recognition of her work.
+She was awarded PHS Trainer of the Year in 2012 in recognition of her work.

-Dale opened Dale’s Dog Training Academy LLC in 2007 and offers classes, behavior consultations, and private lessons.
+Dale opened Dale’s Dog Training Academy LLC in 2007 and offers behavior consultations and private lessons.
 She is a contributor to the Positively Expert Blog on Positively.com.
 She is a noted presenter on a variety of topics including Volunteering in a Shelter: Win/Win/Win, Setting Up a Bark Free Shelter Volunteer Program, So You Adopted A Dog, Canine Body Language, and more.

-Dale currently resides in South Mills, North Carolina with her husband Tim, and Rhubarb, their black Labrador retriever.
+Dale currently resides in South Mills, North Carolina with her husband Tim and Rhubarb, their black Labrador retriever.